AeloveRim/SpiritOfGrit/docs/Gameplay Guide.md

 Once you teleport at one of the crystals, you'll be dumped into Skyrim in the place you chose.
 Make your choices wisely though - once you leave, you cannot return.

 ## Playing a mage
-Being able to use magic is not a given in Tahrovin Grit and will require an investment.
+Being able to use magic is not a given in Spirit of Grit and will require an investment.
 Your magicka regeneration in combat is faster, but your starting magicka is only 50 and you do not start with any spells (other than the various debug spells) unless you are one of the races granted a bonus spell (Breton, Dunmer, Altmer).
 Furthermore, you will find that spell books are prohibitively expensive for a starting character.
 You will still find spell books in the world as usual, but it may be tempting to sell them instead of learning the spell they contain.

 Rather than spell books, your main way to acquire new spells will be through Spell Forging.